Lantty623/8700project_HalloThanksMas/README.md

 # CPSC 8700 Project - HalloThanksMas

 **HalloThanksMas** is a holiday-themed catching game built in Python.
 The game consists of three levels, each representing a different holiday theme: Halloween, Thanksgiving, and Christmas.
-Each level features a unique design for the catching container, items to catch, and increasing levels of difficulty.
+Each level has its own objective, point system, and fun graphics.
+Players can enjoy the game while learning to manage objectives, dodge obstacles, and score high!

 ## Overview